Shawn Hatosy: Other work

-In 2005, Hatosy performed opposite Al Pacino in Lyle Kessler's Orphans, at the Greenway Court Theatre in Los Angeles.
-Hatosy also took on the title role in the La Jolla Playhouse production of The Collected Works of Billy the Kid.
-Off-Broadway, he starred opposite Anna Paquin in the Paul Weitz comedy Roulette.
+Hatosy has performed in theater.
+In 2001, he took on the title role in the La Jolla Playhouse production of The Collected Works of Billy the Kid.
+Off-Broadway, he starred opposite Anna Paquin in the Paul Weitz comedy Roulette in 2004.
+The following year, Hatosy performed opposite Al Pacino in Lyle Kessler's Orphans at the Greenway Court Theatre in Los Angeles.